 Picture by Authority Dental under CC 2.0 license

-Flexible partial dentures are a one type of partial dentures.
+Flexible partial dentures are one type of partial dentures.
 Traditional dentures are made of a hard acrylic material, which makes them inflexible.
 As their name implies, a flexible partial can bend slightly.
 This is because they are made of nylon or other thermoplastics.

 Benefits and disadvantages of flexible dentures